 We rejoiced this journey even though things weren’t close to being ideal.
 The dam and lakes were dry or shallow.
 The rainy streams had evaporated.
 The afternoon was sunny.
 But we couldn’t have enjoyed them more.
 Thanks to my ever wandering eyes and thanks to the best traveling partner one can ever hope for.

 Nature is never that far away, if only, you look around.
 Don’t just hustle to your destination.
 Let the fresh breeze rising from the hilly slopes and the brisk water of the gurgling, rainy streams play with your hair, like your lover’s fingers.
 Wander out of the city, whenever you can.
+If you are in Bangalore, you can travel to lush-green landscapes such as Sharvathi valley, Coorg, Nilgiris, the western ghats, and to many historical and archeologically rich places such as Hampi, Mysore, and Pattadakal within a few hours.
+Plan while you can go.

 Never having had enough of nature and its inhabitants, I prepare for further travels and for more blue-winged birds while gorging upon the sour mangoes splashed with lemon, salt, and red chilly.